 Spanish is the official language in Mexico.
 Some English is spoken in tourist regions.

 Those entering Mexico from an infected area require a yellow fever certificate.
-There are no vaccination requirements for visitors to Mexico, however visitors should take medical advice if travelling outside the major tourist areas.
-A malaria risk exists in some rural areas, but not on the Pacific and Gulf coasts, and dengue fever is on the increase.
-Vaccinations are recommended for hepatitis A and typhoid.
-Travellers who may come into close contact with animals and may be at risk of bites should consider a rabies vaccination.
+Malaria and dengue fever exist in some rural areas but not on the Pacific and Gulf coasts, while travellers who come into close contact with animals should consider a rabies vaccination.

-Sensible precautions regarding food and water should be followed and visitors are advised to be cautious of street food and stick to bottled water.
-Medical facilities are basic, so comprehensive medical insurance is recommended.
-As medicines may be in short supply in certain areas travellers should consider taking along prescription medications, in their original packaging, and accompanied by a signed and dated letter from a doctor detailing what it is and why it is needed.
+Sensible precautions regarding food and water should be followed, and visitors are advised to stick to bottled water.
+Medical facilities are basic, so comprehensive travel insurance is recommended.
+As medicines may be in short supply, travellers should consider taking prescription medications in their original packaging, accompanied by a signed and dated letter from a doctor detailing what it is and why it is needed.

 Tipping is customary in Mexico for almost all services as employees are not paid sufficient hourly wages and often rely on tips.
 Waiters and bar staff should be tipped 10 to 15 percent if a service charge hasn't already been added to the bill.
 The American custom of tipping 15 to 20 percent is practiced at international resorts, including those in Los Cabos.